oneminch/Notes/SQL.md

     - e.g., `WHERE NOT (id=100)`
 - **`LIKE`**
     - Meaning: True if the operand matches a pattern (`%` for zero or more characters & `_` to match any single character).
     - e.g., `WHERE type LIKE 'a%'` (starts with 'a'), `WHERE type LIKE '___'` (exactly 3 characters long)
+    - `ILIKE` - supported by Postgres for case-insensitive pattern matching.
 - **`BETWEEN`**
-    - Meaning: True if the operand falls within a range.
+    - Meaning: True if the operand falls within an *inclusive* range.
     - e.g., `WHERE price BETWEEN 1.5 and 2.5`, `WHERE name BETWEEN 'm' AND 'p'`

 #### Grouping using `GROUP BY`

-- Group rows that have the same values into summary rows.
+- Places rows into groups and then potentially perform some aggregate function on those groups.
 - Often mandatory to be used with aggregate functions like `count`, `max` and `min`.
 - Grouping is done based on the similarity of the row's attribute values.
 - Always used before the `ORDER BY` clause in `SELECT`.